MEET OUR GRADUATES: Data Science Students Take on Data-Centric World

 “I can’t wait to see them go out into the world and then come back and share their experiences,” says Associate Professor Pinheiro (top left).

-This May the Rhode Island College Department of Mathematics will graduate its first group of data science majors.
+This May the Rhode Island College Department of Mathematical Sciences will graduate its first group of data science majors.
 They will enter one of the most in-demand careers in the country, with one of the highest median salaries – $108,020 (U.S. Bureau of Labor Statistics).

 Headshot of Leonardo Pinheiro